-In today’s business world, having locations and clients on nearly every continent has become the norm.
-Even mom and pop shops in rural communities have access to global business partners and customers, creating a need for diverse leadership skills that will not only propel your organization to new heights, but also set you up for career advancement.
+In today’s business world, great leadership is often hard to come by.
+Having locations and clients on nearly every continent has become the norm.
+Even mom-and-pop shops in rural communities have access to global business partners and customers, creating a need for diverse leadership skills that will propel your organization to new heights and set you up for career advancement.

-It is important as a leader to be honest with yourself about your strengths and weaknesses.
-Take some time to get to know if you adapt well in a fast-changing business environment, if you like to drive innovation, if you are resilient after a setback, and if your communication style is effective.
+As a leader, it is important to be honest with yourself about your strengths and weaknesses.
+Take some time to get to know if you adapt well to a fast-changing business environment, if you like to drive innovation, if you are resilient after a setback, and if your communication style is effective.
 Leading yourself well means you are committed to consistent self-development, both with character traits you need to strengthen, as well as business knowledge and skills you need to acquire or improve.
 Ottawa University’s Master of Arts in Leadership and MBA are both excellent ways to master the essential leadership skills required in today’s global marketplace.
 We even offer an MBA in Leadership Development!

 You are the primary HR manual your team will read.
 Developing and displaying a high level of professionalism will make it easier to lead because your team will follow your example.
-Bolstering your professionalism in relation to social interactions, time management, responsive and appropriate communication, attire, organization, following company policies, and respect for authority will help you become known as a leader of integrity.
+Bolstering your professionalism with social interactions, time management, responsive and appropriate communication, attire, organization, and respect for authority will help you become known as a leader of integrity.

 Leading others starts with building a high-performance team.
 That can include hiring the right people for the job, as well as training and development for current employees to give them the knowledge and skills to succeed.
 A highly effective leader successfully brings together a diverse workforce by learning the strengths, expectations, and potential of each team member and maximizing those for best performance, both individually and collectively.
 By coaching and developing the team, setting clear expectations, acknowledging accomplishments, and communicating frequently and effectively, strong leaders will retain their best talent and achieve greater corporate and personal loyalty.